hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I screenshot?

-Install `grim-git` and `slurp`
+Install `grim` and `slurp`

 Use a keybind (or execute) `grim -g $(slurp)`, select a region.
 A screenshot will pop into your `~/Pictures/` (You can configure grim and slurp, see their GitHub pages).

 For a more complete utility, try our own [Grimblast](https://github.com/hyprwm/contrib).

 For recording videos, wf-recorder could be used.